gardenlinux/package-build/README.md

 We will use package-linux as an example.

 #### 1. Prepare your local sources

+This will invoke the [package-build/bin/source](https://github.com/gardenlinux/package-build/blob/main/bin/source) step inside a container, and after the source script is done (either successfully, or exited with an error) the sources are placed inside `package-linux/output/run-<date-time>/a`, and another copy `package-linux/output/run-<date-time>/b` right next to it.

 ```
 ./package-build/build --debug --source-only package-linux
 ```

-> ![NOTE]
+> [!Warning]
 > If you run this on arm64, then you need to also pass `--arch arm64` for the source build.
 Cross-build for generating sources is not required and might cause issues.

-> ![NOTE]
+> [!Note]
 > If the package-build/bin/source has failed, the sources are kept and are in the state where the package-build/bin/sources exited.

-This will invoke the package-build/bin/source step inside a container, and after the source script is done (either successfully, or exited with errore) the sources are placed inside `package-linux/output/run-<date-time>/a`.
-An additional copy `package-linux/output/run-<date-time>/b` is automatically made, so we can edit inside b folder and do a diff between a and b as described later.

-#### 2. (optional) Spawn a temporary linux container to use quilt
+#### 2. Spawn a temporary linux container to use quilt

+This starts a debian container with the output folder generated from the previous step mounted.

 ```
 ./package-build/build --edit package-linux
 ```
-This starts a debian container with the output folder generated from the previous step mounted.
-You need to cd into the correct run_<date> folder, which was created by step 1.
+Preparations are defined in [package-build/bin/patchenv-init](https://github.com/gardenlinux/package-build/blob/main/bin/patchenv-init), you can review those and use your local machine instead.

 #### 3. Make your changes inside folder b